phoenixthefirebird/Interview-Cake-/README.md

 # Interview Cake
 This is for note taking from the Interview Cake course!
+Language used is Python 3.

 ## Course Overview
 0. Arithmetic Thinking